In this post, we’ll cover YouTube SEO strategies that every clinic owner, from beginner to advanced, must know!

 Which video will YouTube promote more, or are they equal?

-The answer is: Person B’s video will outrank Person A’s video.
+The answer: Person B’s video will outrank Person A’s video.

 Why?